douglascraigschmidt/LiveLessons/Reactor/README.md

         the use of slicing with the Flux takeWhile() and skipWhile() operations.

-. ex4- This program applies WebFlux and Project Reactor features to
+. ex4 - This program applies WebFlux and Project Reactor features to
         implement various types of backpressure strategies (e.g., ignore, buffer, error, latest, drop, and push/pull) between a publisher that runs as a micro-service in one process and produces a flux stream of random integers and a subscriber that runs in one or more threads in a different process and consumes this stream of integers.
 This program also measures the performance of checking these random numbers for primality with and without various types of memoizers (e.g., untimed and timed) based on Java ConcurrentHashMap.
 In addition, it demonstrates the use of slicing with the Flux takeWhile() and skipWhile() operations.

+. ex5 - This program applies WebFlux and Project Reactor features to
+        implement a flight booking app that asynchronously communicates with a FlightPrice microservice in one process and an ExchangeRate microservice in another process and then displays the results in this program after both microservices have completed their asynchronous computations.